jhpyle/docassemble/_docs/docker.md

 The container runs a PostgreSQL server, and the data files of the server may become corrupted if PostgreSQL is not gracefully shut down.

+## Using persistent volumes

+To run **docassemble** in a single-server arrangement in such a way that the configuration persists after the Docker container is removed or updated, run it as follows:

+{% highlight bash %}
+docker run --env-file=env.list \
+-v pgetc:/etc/postgresql \
+-v pglog:/var/log/postgresql \
+-v pglib:/var/lib/postgresql \
+-v pgrun:/var/run/postgresql \
+-v dalog:/usr/share/docassemble/log \
+-v dafiles:/usr/share/docassemble/files \
+-v daconfig:/usr/share/docassemble/config \
+-v dabackup:/usr/share/docassemble/backup \
+-v letsencrypt:/etc/letsencrypt \
+-v apache:/etc/apache2/sites-available \
+-d -p 80:80 -p 443:443 -p 9001:9001 jhpyle/docassemble
+{% endhighlight %}

+where `--env-file=env.list` is an optional parameter that refers to a file `env.list` containing environment variables for the configuration.
+(More on that below.)

 # Multi-server arrangement